-Ryan McWilliams commences his fifth season as a cross country assistant coach and an associate head coach in track & field, entering his seventh season overall in 2016-17.
+Ryan McWilliams commences his eighth season as a cross country assistant coach and an associate head coach in track & field, entering his 10th season overall in 2018-19.

 McWilliams, who works primarily with the sprinters, jumpers and multi-eventers, served as a graduate assistant for the Seawolves for two seasons before being promoted to assistant in 2012.
 McWilliams was again promoted in 2016, this time as an associate head coach .